kabir-rab/json-reader/README.md

 ## Configuring Qlik Sense Service Dispatcher
 You will setup the Qlik Sense Service Dispatcher to make sure that this API is running as a service alongside with all the other Qlik Services.
 This will also make sure the service restarts during a server reboot or Qlik services reboot.
-To achieve this you will need to make changes to the "services.conf" file (you can use any editors such as notepad) at the following location -
+To achieve this, you will need to make changes to the "services.conf" file (you can use any editors such as **notepad**) at the following location -
 _Please make sure you backup the original file before making any changes to this.
 You will require admin privileges to make changes to this file_
 ```
 %programfiles%\Qlik\Sense\ServiceDispatcher